Norway (initiated 1999)

 ISII contracts may provide for full transfer of GenerationPMTO to the community or a more limited model focused on training in service delivery.
 The goal is always for clinicians to practice GenerationPMTO with sustained method fidelity and for families to experience the positive outcomes attained in efficacy and effectiveness studies.
 (See box on right.)

 This statewide implementation is a full transfer partnership between Michigan Department of Health and Human Services (MDHHS) and ISII.
 MDHHS serves families with children with Serious Emotional Disturbance (SED).
-Implemented in the Michigan public mental health system for over a dozen years, PMTO is delivered in 52 counties by 158 PMTO clinicians.
-A team of approximately 12 core trainers, 32 coaches, and 18 reliable FIMP raters provide a strong coaching structure that has sustained PMTO growth in the state.
-Early in their collaboration, Michigan and ISII developed a Matrix that outlines the roles and responsibilities for the PMTO infrastructure in the state.
+Implemented in the Michigan Department of Health and Human Services (MDHHS) , PMTO is delivered in 39 counties by 115 PMTO clinicians.
+A team of approximately 7 core trainers, 21 coaches, and 14 reliable FIMP raters provide a strong and supportive infrastructure that has sustained PMTO growth in the state.
+It was in Michigan where the first PMTO Matrix (roles and responsibilities for statewide infrastructure) was created by Michigan leadership and ISII.
 This model is supported by Federal Mental Health Block Grant funds from the Substance Abuse and Mental Health Services Administration, Center for Mental Health Services, contracted through MDHHS.

 Michigan: Detroit – Wayne County

-ISII began PMTO training in the largest population center of Michigan in 2007 to supplement the Michigan statewide implementation, providing services to families with SED children.
+ISII began PMTO training therapists in the largest population center of Michigan in 2007, supplementing the statewide Michigan implementation that was providing PMTO services to families, parents, and children.
 Three cohorts of therapists from several agencies were trained to certification.
-As Michigan PMTO continued building its infrastructure, ISII recommended that these therapists join the statewide effort already in place.
-Detroit-Wayne County therapists made a smooth transition to joining the Michigan PMTO network and adding to the statewide capacity to serve children and families.
+As Michigan PMTO continued building its infrastructure, these Detroit-Wayne County therapists made a smooth transition to joining the Michigan PMTO network and adding to the statewide capacity to serve children and families.

 New York City